erstrong/BigDataSystemsandIntelligenceAnalytics/AdversarialFaceRecognition/README.md

 # References

 Amos, Brandon, Bartosz Ludwiczuk, and Mahadev Satyanarayanan.
 "Openface: A general-purpose face recognition library with mobile applications."
 CMU School of Computer Science (2016).

-Huang, Gary B., Manu Ramesh, Tamara Berg, and Erik Learned-Miller.
-"Labeled faces in the wild: A database for studying face recognition in unconstrained environments."
-Vol. 1, no. 2.
-Technical Report 07-49, University of Massachusetts, Amherst, 2007.

 Salah, Albert A., Nese Alyuz, and Lale Akarun.
 "Registration of three-dimensional face scans with average face models."
 Journal of Electronic Imaging 17, no. 1 (2008): 011006.